 I always used to take a rather big shoulder bag or handbag which I could stuff with everything I might possibly need during the day.
 A sore shoulder at the end of each day made me revise my strategy: I needed to take less with me and thus, I could also use a smaller bag.

 But what kind of bag?
 I have plenty at home, but none of them seemed to be just what I was looking for: my comfi handbags that were easy to lock couldn't be worn across the body (theft risk!), my shoulder bags were either way too small (they do still have to be able to fit a camera, notebook, phone and bottle of water), or too flashy (fluo pink just isn't that easy to combine) and I neither find a rucksack safe nor practical (you always have to take that thing off if you need something.

-Pacsafe review: the Citysafe GII anti-theft travel purse
+Pacsafe review: the Pacsafe Citysafe GII anti-theft travel purse

 So I started looking around and I repeatedly stumbled upon the Pacsafe brand.
 The Pacsafe Citysafe 400 GII Hobo Bag was even featured on a top 5 travel purses list on Her Packing List.
 It seemed like the bag I was looking for, but as I was trying to downsize at the same time, the Pacsafe Citysafe 100 GII, a smaller version of the Hobo Bag, seemed even more appropriate.

-The top right picture shows the smart zipper security: you can attach the zipper to a hook that’s fixed on the shoulder strap and then block that hook with a sliding mechanism so that it’s impossible to open it unless you know of the system – and even then you really have to be able to look at it closely to get it open.
+This anti-theft purse also has a smart zipper.
+You can attach the zipper to a hook that's fixed on the shoulder strap and then block that hook with a sliding mechanism so that it's impossible to open it unless you know of the system – and even then you really have to be able to look at it closely to get it open.